learn-to-race/l2r/docs/source/env_overview.rst

 .. code-block:: text

-  @misc{herman2021learntorace,
+  @inproceedings{herman2021learn,
-        title={Learn-to-Race: A Multimodal Control Environment for Autonomous Racing}, author={James Herman and Jonathan Francis and Siddha Ganju and Bingqing Chen and Anirudh Koul and Abhinav Gupta and Alexey Skabelkin and Ivan Zhukov and Andrey Gostev and Max Kumskoy and Eric Nyberg}, year={2021},
+              title={Learn-to-Race: A Multimodal Control Environment for Autonomous Racing}, author={Herman, James and Francis, Jonathan and Ganju, Siddha and Chen, Bingqing and Koul, Anirudh and Gupta, Abhinav and Skabelkin, Alexey and Zhukov, Ivan and Kumskoy, Max and Nyberg, Eric}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={9793--9802},
-        eprint={2103.11575},
-        archivePrefix={arXiv},
-        primaryClass={cs.RO}
+              year={2021}
             }